-Governments of Canada and Ontario Sign Canada's First Housing Benefit
+Governments of Canada and Ontario sign Canada's first housing benefit

-TORONTO, Dec.
-19, 2019 /CNW Telbec/ - Every Canadian deserves a safe and affordable place to call home.
+OTTAWA, Dec.
+19, 2019 /CNW/ - Every Canadian deserves a safe and affordable place to call home.
 That is why, in 2017 the Federal Government launched the National Housing Strategy (NHS) and in 2018 the Province of Ontario signed the bilateral agreement on housing.

-Today, the Honourable Ahmed Hussen, Minister of Families, Children and Social Development and Minister responsible for the Canada Mortgage and Housing Corporation (CMHC), along with the Honourable Steve Clark, Ontario's Minister of Municipal Affairs and Housing, announced that both governments will provide direct affordability support to Ontarians who are in housing need.
+Today, Adam Vaughan, Parliamentary Secretary to the Minister of Families, Children and Social Development and Minister responsible for the Canada Mortgage and Housing Corporation (CMHC), along with the Honourable Steve Clark, Ontario's Minister of Municipal Affairs and Housing, announced that both governments will provide direct affordability support to Ontarians who are in housing need.
 The joint investment of $1.4 billion will be the first under the Canada Housing Benefit.

 The Canada-Ontario Housing Benefit builds on the Canada-Ontario Bilateral Agreement under the National Housing Strategy which will provide more than $5.75 billion to protect, renew and expand social and community housing, and support Ontario's priorities related to housing repair, construction, and affordability.
 Today's announcement demonstrates a shared commitment between Canada and Ontario to prioritize making housing affordable for Ontarians.